Quick links for alcohol and postpartum depression

 As a result, it is recommended that mothers who are struggling with substance abuse do not attempt to breastfeed their babies until two hours have passed since their most recent drink, or alternatively to use a bottle.

-Finally, it is also important to note the effect alcoholism and postpartum depression may have on the father of the child.
+Finally, it is also important to note the effect alcoholism and postpartum depression may have on the other parent(s) of the child.

-There is no single way to treat those who show signs of both disorders.
-Each case is unique and will require a different medical approach.
-Every individual’s road to recovery will look different.
+There is no single way to treat those who show signs of both disorders – each case is unique and will require a different medical approach

 - Medically assisted alcohol detox, involving the prescription of medicinal substitutes to reduce withdrawal symptoms